ConradMearns/capstone/Documentation/handoff.md

 Once these functions are built, you can use `addConsoleCommand` to create a callable function from within Farming Simulator.

 Note: returning a string will print a string - this is showcased in this example.

+# Farming Simulator Next Steps TODO

+- Path generation and creation needs visual tooling
+- Autopaths need visualization
+- Transform our path points into AuoDrive compatible data
+- Interface for selecting autopathing optimizations for Fuel and Time
+- Remove artifacts from maps
+- Add player vehicles to the map
+- Integrate farm plots

+---

 # For Future Consideration